mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 and the long history of human empires in Charted Space.

 The Third Imperium does not actually govern many worlds, at least not directly.
-Instead it rules ‘the space between the stars’ and has holdings on some worlds of which a small number are owned outright.
-However, even Capital is technically a member world of the Imperium rather than a possession of it.
+Instead it rules 'the space between the stars' and has holdings on some worlds of which a small number are owned outright.
+However, even [[Capital]] is technically a member world of the Imperium rather than a possession of it.

 Most of the territory claimed directly by the Imperium takes the